Virtual Engagement Guidebook

 Valley Transportation Authority, Yolobus & Unitrans, California

-to maximize participant engagement and achieve the meeting objectives.
+The guidebook highlights practices to make virtual engagement more successful.
+For example, defining a meeting or event’s objectives and desired outcomes helps to ensure a clear understanding of goals and the purpose for the engagement effort.
+It also helps meeting organizers choose a meeting format or virtual platform to maximize participant engagement and achieve the meeting objectives.
 And once an approach is selected, planning, staffing, and practicing for the event are especially important.
 Virtual events require clear staffing and facilitation plans, as well as contingency plans in the event of software malfunctions, internet connectivity issues, or user error.

 Tools for virtual engagement include project websites, videos, comment forms, fact sheets, digital newsletters, podcasts, meetings “in-a-box,” kiosks, social media, and others.
 Platforms include webinar and virtual meeting platforms such as Zoom or Google Meet, livestreaming and video platforms like YouTube and Facebook Live, survey tools, and many others.
 The guidebook offers templates and step-by-step guidance for use by transportation organizations.